 Tax is paid on profits (income less allowable costs) from your business.

 The business structure (sole trader or limited company) that you operate under will determine the taxes that are paid.

-In the past the attraction of a limited company has been enhanced due to lower taxes on the profits extracted from the business.
-With the introduction of the Dividend Tax, this advantage has been eliminated for many unless you have larger profits (over £30,000).
-If your profit is less than that operating as a sole trader might be the preferred route.
+In the past the attraction of a limited company had been enhanced due to lower taxes on the profits extracted from the business.
+With the introduction of the Dividend Tax and the increases in Corporation Tax, this advantage has been eroded for many unless you have larger profits (at least over £30,000).
+If your profit is less than that, then operating as a sole trader might be the preferred route.

 Sole Trader Taxes

 Depending on profit levels a sole trader will pay:

 - Class 2 National Insurance – a fixed weekly amount

 - Class 4 National Insurance – a percentage based on profit over a threshold